Many residents feel the weight of our property taxes. I get it—our family would love to pay less too.

 - work toward a variety of programs and initiatives that will make our city more attractive and increase our population.

-As mayor, I will continually advocate for our city and work to make it a dynamic, livable, welcoming place for all.
+As your representative on City Council, I will continually advocate for our city and work to make it a dynamic, livable, welcoming place for all.